tcpalmer/nina.plugin.targetplanning/README.md

 * Days: set the number of days in the report.
 * Minimum Altitude: set the minimum altitude that the target must exceed, which restricts the start/end times.
 Use 'Above Horizon' to use your custom local horizon.
 * Minimum Imaging Time: set the minimum acceptable imaging time.
 Days when the available time is below this threshold are rejected.
+* Include Twilight: set the type of twilight to include in the available imaging time: None, Astronomical, Nautical, or Civil.
 * Meridian Time Span: set the time on either side of the target's meridian crossing that is acceptable for imaging.
 The start/end times will be adjusted to reflect this (taking other criteria into account as well).

 * Maximum Moon Illumination: set the maximum acceptable moon illumination.
 Disabled if Moon Avoidance is used.